 Toilet seats are available in a multitude of shapes, sizes, materials, and colors.
 Nowadays, toilet seats are even available with specialized features such as heating, padding, night lights, bidet functionality, and more!

 The ideal toilet seat type for you will depend on a number of things which include: your physical skills, height, weight, shape of the toilet bowl, budget, and aesthetic preferences.

 We have provided a summary of toilet seat types and toilet seat accessories below, as well as some helpful things to take into consideration when choosing a new toilet seat to aid you in selecting a model that is best suited for your needs.

 Open Front Toilet Seats

-An open front toilet seat is preferred by many people because it has a number of benefits, which include: enhanced space for men who prefer to sit while urinating, a wider opening making it easier for men or women to reach down to wipe, and the cut out portion can make it easier for persons who need to manage a catheter or colostomy bag while seated on the toilet.
+Open front toilet seats provide a number of benefits, which include: enhanced space for men who prefer to sit while urinating; a wider opening making it easier for men or women to reach down to wipe, and the cut out portion can make it easier for persons who need to manage a catheter or colostomy bag while seated on the toilet.
 A drawback is that there are more edges and places for skin to get caught or pinched.